§Hello World Tutorial

 - Play Scala Starter Example

-- Unzip and run the example following the steps in the
+- Run the example following the steps in the

 §Introduction to Play